advantageous/systemd-cloud-watch/README.md

 This utility reads from the systemd journal and sends the data in batches to Cloudwatch.

-The journal event data is written to Cloudwatch Logs in JSON format, making it amenable to filtering using the JSON filter syntax.
-Log records are translated to Cloudwatch JSON events using a structure like the following:

 ## Derived
 This is based on [advantageous journald-cloudwatch-logs](https://github.com/advantageous/journald-cloudwatch-logs)